-All of our assets under management are delegated to affiliated and unaffiliated investment advisers pursuant to delegation or sub-advisory agreements ("subadvisers"); thus, VFA is considered a "manager of managers."
+The vast majority of our assets under management are delegated to affiliated and unaffiliated investment advisers pursuant to delegation or sub-advisory agreements ("subadvisers").
+Under these circumstances, VFA is considered a "manager of managers."
 In addition, VFA delegates certain responsibilities such as trading and operations to affiliated and unaffiliated service providers.
-As a result, throughout this Brochure, reference to services provided by VFA should be read to include services provided by a subadviser or service provider to which VFA has delegated authority in connection with its advisory services.
+As a result, with the exception of clients listed below under the heading "Relationships Not Subadvised", throughout this Brochure, reference to services provided by VFA should be read to include services provided by a subadviser or service provider to which VFA has delegated authority in connection with its advisory services.